-The proposed bond measure would allocate $15 billion in general obligation funds to modernize public education facilities, with $9 billion allocated to pre-K-12 schools, $2 billion for the California Community College system, $2 billion for the California State University system and $2 billion for the University of California.
+If approved by voters, AB 48, the Public Preschool, K-12, and College Health and Safety Bond Act of 2020 would allocate $15 billion in general obligation funds to modernize public education facilities, with $9 billion allocated to California’s public pre-K-12 schools, $2 billion for the California Community College system, $2 billion for the California State University system and $2 billion for the University of California.

 It would be the first general obligation bond in support of UC since 2006, when voters authorized Proposition 1D which provided $345 million per year in 2006-07 and 2007-08 for capital improvements.

-Consistent with applicable law and University policy, the UC Board of Regents gave a preliminary endorsement in May to support SB 14, an earlier version of the current bond measure.
+Consistent with applicable law and University policy, the UC Board of Regents gave a preliminary endorsement in May to support SB 14, an earlier version of the bond measure that will appear on the ballot.
 In so doing, the Regents underscored that a general obligation bond would help UC meet its commitment to expand student enrollment and make urgently needed seismic upgrades and other improvements to labs, classrooms, dorms and other facilities.

-The bill — Assembly Bill (AB) 48, The Public Preschool, K-12, and College Health and Safety Bond Act — was authored by State Sen. Steve Glazer and Assemblymember Patrick O’Donnell.
+Assembly Bill (AB) 48, the Public Preschool, K-12, and College Health and Safety Bond Act, was authored by State Sen. Steve Glazer and Assembly member Patrick O’Donnell.